DrSYakovlev/equity_stock_pulse_check/README.md

 ![string_format_validation](./images/string_format_validation.jpg "string_format_validation")

 ##### Stage 2:
-Then the program checks if the string is actually a day using a parse method of dateutil library.
+Then the program checks if the string is actually a date using a parse method of dateutil library.
 The code also checks if the date is in the period between the IPO and latest closed market day.

 ##### Stage 3:
-When the user is primpted to enter the period for linear regression analysis, the code makes use of try-except error handler to make sure that the initial date is provided before the final date (not the other way around) and the period includes 2 or more closed market days:
+When the user is prompted to enter the period for linear regression analysis, the code makes use of try-except error handler to make sure that the initial date is provided before the final date (not the other way around) and the period includes 2 or more closed market days:

 ![period_validation](./images/period_validation.jpg "period_validation")

 Validation stages 1 and 2 are combined in the date_input_validate() function.
 Stage 3 is a separate validate_period() function.

 #### 2. Warning messages and usage of progress bars from yfinance external library.
-The previous version was generating distructing warning messages and progress indicators during the communication with yfinance library.
-Suppressed by introducing warnings.simplefilter('ignore') and setting the yf.download() progress= attribute to false.
+The previous version was generating distracting/code-breaking warning messages and progress indicators during the communication with yfinance library.
+Suppressed by introducing warnings.simplefilter('ignore') and setting the yf.download() progress= attribute to 'False'.

 #### 3. Other changes.